robotarium/robotarium_python_simulator/README.md

 Introduction
 ============

 This is a Python simulator for Robotarium!
-The Robotarium is a project started by Georgia Tech Professor Magnus Egerstedt allowing public, remote access to a state-of-the-art multi-robot testbed.
+The Robotarium is a project at Georgia Tech allowing public, remote access to a state-of-the-art multi-robot testbed.

 This is an open-source, re-implementation of the [MATLAB simulator]  (https://github.com/robotarium/robotarium-matlab-simulator) in Python.
 The purpose of this project is to allow people to further experiment with the Robotarium simulator in the following ways: